jackhurley303/qgroundcontrol/plugins/README.md

 ## Plugin Settings

-Plugins are automatically registered with the `PluginSettings` system, which provides:
+Plugins are automatically registered with the `PluginSettings` system by `QGCPluginManager`, which provides:

 - **Enable/Disable Control**: Users can toggle plugins on/off in Application Settings → Plugins
 - **Persistent State**: Settings are stored as Facts (type-safe, validated)